How Paternity Test Samples Get Contaminated – Avoid Common Mistakes

 Can contamination alter DNA structure or produce false results?

-How can one minimize the risk of contamination during sample collection?
+How can I minimize the risk of contamination during sample collection?

 What are the implications of a contaminated sample?